Our IFA Acquisitions and Disposals Service

 For IFA practitioners contemplating a future sale, it is always worth exploring the options available to you in order to preserve value and encourage growth.

-One way to achieve this is to incentivise key staff, to ensure they remain with your business until an exit.
-We can advise on the various methods of achieving this, including share option schemes, and help you implement this.
+One way to achieve this is to incentivise key staff, to ensure they remain with your business until and beyond an exit.
+We can advise on the various methods of achieving this, including share option and other incentive schemes, and help you implement this.

-Conversely, if you are contemplating acquiring a practice, it is important that you identify any risks at the early stages of the transaction in order to properly cater for these in the main transactional document through warranty or indemnity cover, or an adjustment to the purchase price.
+Conversely, if you are contemplating acquiring a practice, it is important that you identify any risks at the early stages of the transaction in order to properly cater for these in the main transactional documents through appropriate warranty or indemnity cover, or an adjustment to the purchase price.

 We can assist you at each step of the due diligence process and help you ensure that you are sufficiently protected from any risks which arise.

-We have years of experience in assisting IFAs with sales, acquisitions and mergers.
+We have years of experience in assisting IFAs with sales, acquisitions and mergers and succession issues.

 Recent examples of our work in this sector include:

-• Advising a firm of solicitors on its acquisition of the assets of an IFA practice, including a heavily negotiated earn-out mechanism (with earn-out protections).
+- advising a firm of accountants on its acquisition of an IFA client book and assets of a solicitors practice, including a heavily negotiated earn-out mechanism (with earn-out protections);

-• Advising an IFA practice on its constitutional arrangements, including drafting the company constitution, advising on share class rights and exit planning.
+- advising an IFA practice on its constitutional arrangements, including drafting the company constitution, advising on succession, share class rights and exit planning.

 Why Work With Our Corporate Lawyers?